deckhouse/virtualization/docs/USER_GUIDE.md

 For external access, services are supplemented with mechanisms such as NodePort, which opens a port on a cluster node, LoadBalancer, which automatically creates a cloud load balancer, or Ingress, which manages HTTP/HTTPS traffic routing.

-All these approaches are united by their ability to hide the complexity of the infrastructure behind simple interfaces: clients work with a specific address, and the system itself decides how to route the request to the desired VM, even if their number or status changes.
+All these approaches are united by their ability to hide the complexity of the infrastructure behind simple interfaces: clients work with a specific address, and the system itself decides how to route the request to the desired VM, even if its number or status changes.

 The service name is formed as `<service-name>.<namespace or project name>.svc.<clustername>`, or more briefly: `<service-name>.<namespace or project name>.svc`.
 For example, if your service name is `http` and the namespace is `default`, the full DNS name will be `http.default.svc.cluster.local`.